LHNCBC/loinc-mapping-validator/README.md

 This package comes with a library and a command line tool.
 There is also a
 <a href="https://lhcforms.nlm.nih.gov/fhir/loinc-mapping-validator/index.html">web-based
-LOINC mapping validator </a> that is backed by this library.
+LOINC mapping validator</a> that is backed by this library and lives in the "gh-pages" branch of this package.

 #### The LOINC Mapping Validator Library